rekko.ai

 MARKET ANALYSIS.

-Deep-dive AI analysis of prediction markets across Polymarket, Kalshi, and Robinhood.
+Deep-dive AI analysis of prediction markets across Polymarket, Kalshi, Robinhood, and Coinbase.
 Each analysis includes probability estimates, confidence scoring, scenario modeling, and a clear trading signal.

 Category